yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy.md

 #### Option 2: Mutable properties with MainActor.assumeIsolated

-This approach allows for mutable properties while maintaining thread safety by using `MainActor.assumeIsolated`.
+This approach, best for apps where configuration values might change during runtime (like user preferences), allows for mutable properties while maintaining thread safety by using `MainActor.assumeIsolated`.

 ```swift
 @MainActor